taddison/personal-site/content/blog/2018/03/partitioned-clustered-columnstores-mind-your-deltastores/index.md

 ## How to check if you're impacted

-The dmv `sys.column_store_row_groups` tells you the status of each of your row groups - you're looking for any open row groups that are no longer being inserted into, which is extremely common if you partition by an ever-increasing datetime value, moreso as you have smaller partitions.
+The dmv `sys.column_store_row_groups` tells you the status of each of your row groups - you're looking for any open row groups that are no longer being inserted into, which is extremely common if you partition by an ever-increasing datetime value, more so as you have smaller partitions.

 ```sql
 select object_name(rg.object_id) as TableName